Amazon KDP has taken the publishing world by storm.

 - From the drop-down menu, the Amazon marketplace closest to your shipping address.

 - Click “Proceed to Checkout.”

 - In your Amazon shopping cart, complete your order.

 - Your book copies will be printed and shipped to you.

 It’s a wonderful feeling to add your printed book copy to your own personal bookshelf!

 That’s it – you’re done!
-I told you it wasn’t rocket science.
+While it was a lot of steps and information to go through, I told you it wasn’t rocket science.

 Latest posts by Colin Dunbar (see all)

 - Amazon KDP: Complete Guide to Kindle Direct Publishing (Step-by-Step) - March 5, 2020